PROJECT: OMG HALLOWEEN VIDEO

 OMG'S "THE KREEN"

-While I'm not a big fan of 80's slasher films, the rest of my team at Omnicom was and I saw this as an opportunity for some fun.
-To celebrate Halloween, we produced a promo to honor this classic genre and the infamous jump scare and dolly zoom techniques while trying to maintain a PG viewership.
-Concept: To keep the promo PG, I referenced numerous children's books and found a handful of rhythms.
-We figured this would also be the easiest way to build a story in a short amount of time quickly.
-Additionally, the montage of quick cuts tells the story of a girl in the woods running from the Kreen.
-Why else would a laptop be in the woods?!
-This montage helped set up the dolly zoom suspense too.
-The centerpiece was a laptop because we realized everyone had one common connection - working off their OMG laptops.
-Initially, Kreen's costume wasn't working on set, so we pivoted to 3D and concentrated heavily on timing and audio.
-Due to time and budget, we also simplified the video into one dolly zoom.
-Techniques: In addition to the jump scare technique, we wanted to play with the dolly zoom.
-Location: We visited Motion Hub, a workspace I created in Upstate, NY, and found a perfect 80's style backdrop.
-We set up our equipment, turned on the fog machine, and worked throughout the night.
+While I may not be a huge fan of 80's slasher films, the rest of my team at Omnicom certainly was, and I saw this as an opportunity for some enjoyable creativity.
+To celebrate Halloween, we crafted a promo paying homage to this classic genre, incorporating the infamous jump scare and dolly zoom techniques while aiming for a PG viewership.
+Concept: To maintain a PG rating, I drew inspiration from numerous children's books, identifying rhythmic patterns that made storytelling in a short timeframe more accessible.
+The montage of quick cuts narrates the story of a girl in the woods fleeing from the Kreen.
+The choice of a laptop as the centerpiece stemmed from the realization that everyone shared a common connection – working off their OMG laptops.
+Initially, the Kreen's costume didn't work on set, prompting a shift to 3D animation with a focus on precise timing and audio.
+Due to time and budget constraints, we streamlined the video into a single dolly zoom.
+Techniques: Alongside the jump scare, we aimed to experiment with the dolly zoom.
+Location: Our setting was my cabin house in Upstate, NY, providing the perfect backdrop with an authentic 80's style.
+Equipped with our gear and a fog machine, we worked tirelessly throughout the night to bring the concept to life.

 FULL SPOT :30